NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 With the simulations done and benchmark results satisfactory, you may want to take things into production.

-The best thing about using NimbleEdge simulator is it already checks for compatibility and serialization capabilties of the models.
+The best thing about using the NimbleEdge simulator is it already checks for compatibility and serialization capabilties of the models.

 Let’s see the components needed to deploy the FL cycle.